XuewenWangUGA/USAT/README.md

  <br/>

 ## Output
-  All outputs will be displayed in graphic interfaces in an interactive manner and also can be saved as file as needed using the save botton (Fig 3.).
+  All outputs will be displayed in graphic interfaces in an interactive manner and also can be saved as file as needed using the save button (Fig 3.).

  Allele and comparison table as shown in the below image.
 This table is interactive data sheet, which could be sorted, drag and drop to change the order of a column, filter etc.

- Each row is for one haploptype with the folllowing information.
+ Each row is for one haplotype with the following information.

  the column "AutoID" for the automatic line number,